-Prior to 2020, the base salaries of our NEOs had remained unchanged since 2016 for Mr. McDermott and Mr. Riffee and 2017 for Ms. Fielder, who joined WashREIT in 2017.
+Prior to 2020, the base salaries of our NEOs had remained unchanged since 2016 for Mr. McDermott and Mr. Riffee and 2017 for Ms. Fielder.

-The Compensation Committee, acting in consultation with FPL, reviews and approves salary recommendations annually based on the considerations described above.
-The 2020 compensation for each of our NEOs was determined based on a review of publicly disclosed compensation packages of executives of other public real estate companies and was intended to ensure that executive salaries generally approximate the median of the peer group.
+The Compensation Committee, acting in consultation with FPC, reviews and approves salary recommendations annually based on the considerations described above.
+The 2021 compensation for each of our NEOs was determined based on a review of publicly disclosed compensation packages of executives of other public real estate companies and was intended to ensure that executive salaries generally approximate the median of the peer group.